 Campus Building Safety and Emergency Response Teams

-Building Supervisors for Emergency Conditions (BSEC) and Building Emergency Staff (BES).
+Building Supervisors for Emergency Coordinators (BSEC) and Building Emergency Staff (BES).

 UCR personnel from campus buildings who serve as the lead point of contact for all emergency program activities.
 All major campus buildings have an assigned BSEC and at least one BES per floor.